S2-group/jss-2021-replication-package/README.md

     |--- analysis.r                             The R script we used for generating the plots reported in the article
     |--- documentation_fragments.csv            Raw textual fragments extracted from the documentation of ROS-based systems, with full traceability information about which guideline it generates and the specific repository it is coming from
     |--- guidelines_definitions.csv             Raw data containing the guidelines defined during the analysis for answering RQ2 with additional data about how we solved conflicts, their computed usefulness, etc.
+    |--- thematic_map.csv             Raw data containing the thematic map between the raw code identified either in the GitHub repositories or in participants' responses and the guidelines (i.e., the themes).
 ```
 The data in the CSV files has been manually, collaboratively, and iteratively extracted by the authors of the paper.
 The steps for recreating the plots presented in the paper the list of contributors to contact for replicating this study are presented [here](./INSTALL.md).